 Always allow the diamond blade to do the cutting.
 No force is necessary when the correct blade is specified.
 The machine used will guide the blade and provide the energy to cut the concrete.
 There is less fatigue on the operator when the blade does the work.

-Undercutting is when the steel core wears faster than the segments due to the fynes of the abrasive material being cut, wearing the core faster than the segment.
-If the blade continues to be used the core will wear below the segment weld and break away from the core of the diamond blade.
+Undercutting is when the steel core wears faster than the segments often caused by the extreme abrasiveness of the material being cut, wearing the core faster than the segment.
+If the blade continues to be used the core will wear below the segment weld and break away from the steel centre of the diamond blade.

 Undercut protection, particularly used on blades for abrasive materials, is provided either by deep segment, hammer segment or slanted segment.